A Powerful Partnership

 Where are the proposed locations?

 These first four projects will produce enough energy to reliably power about 14,000 homes and will reduce the amount of greenhouse gas emissions equivalent to taking almost 120,000 passenger vehicles off the road, or planting about 14 million new trees.

 How Does RNG Impact the Environment?

 Renewable natural gas is a carbon-negative fuel because it captures significantly more greenhouse gas emissions from biomass than are released from its end use in power plants, homes and businesses.
-And because methane is 25 times stronger than carbon as a greenhouse gas, reducing methane can have an even more positive impact on the planet than other carbon reduction initiatives.
+And because methane is 25 times stronger than carbon dioxide as a greenhouse gas, reducing methane can have an even more positive impact on the planet than other carbon reduction initiatives.